florianmarkusse/json/README.md

-# JSON parser & (de)serializer
+# Zero-allocation JSON parser & (de)serializer
 This project contains the serializing and deserializing of JSON according to a schema.
 Note that it is not possible to parse a generic JSON input, a schema must always be passed.

 Moreover, the project requires no dependencies other than those pre-installed on a simple UNIX system.
+Additionally, the library functions without allocating any memory, except when using the serializer to store the intermediate buffer.

 To get started:
 1. Clone the repository: